matthewcopeland/orbits/talk.md

 }
 ```

+### Center the sun.
+To center the element, I've made a `@mixin`.

 ### Animate the sun
+* Setup the pulse keyframes and apply them to the sun.
-* Setup a mixin for the sun animation.
+* Setup the zoom-in/out keyframes and apply them to the milky-way.
-*

 ## Orbits & Planets

+### Orbit
 Before we can make a planet, we need to make an orbit.
+Then we'll put the planet inside the orbit.
+This will let us animate the orbit and the planet will naturally stay

 * Base the `$orbit-size` on `$sun-size`.
+* Reuse the circle `@mixin`.
+* Reuse the center `@mixin`.
+* Fix the orbit to be centered in the window.

+### Planet

+* Base the `$planet-size` on `$sun-size`.
+* Reuse the circle `@mixin`.
-* Center the orbits.
+* Position the planet absolutely inside its orbit.
-* Add the planet.
+* Center the planet vertically using the verticle-middle `@mixin`.
-* Give the planet a default position.
+* Place the planet directly over the orbit's border on the right side.

+### Create multiple orbits/planets

+* Use ruby to quickly create multiple obits/planets.
+* Use a `@for` loop to enlarge the size of each orbit and position it.
+* Create the sizing-loop to make the process easier.

 ### The orbit/planet animation.

 The orbit is what we'll be rotating around the sun.
 By rotating the orbit, the planet will move with it.

 * Count the number of orbits/planets.
-* Create the sizing-loop to make the process easier.